 If you tap on the profile icon, it will take you to the profile management page where you can sign out, make changes to sync settings and even add another Microsoft account sign-in.

 Using the profile icon tab, you can switch between personal and work profiles.

-The Homepage layout is a great feature that missing even in Chrome for Android.
-The homepage layout option helps in customizing the homepage of the Edge browser.
+The Homepage layout is a great feature that is missing even in Chrome for Android.
+The homepage layout option helps in customizing the homepage of the Edge for Android.
 You can enable or disable certain elements from the page layout option.